StavromularBeta/ORDERM8/README.md

 # ORDERM8
-This is the ORDERM8 project.

-ORDERM8 is a lightweight software designed for keeping track of delivery customers.
+ORDERM8 is a TkInter window to a sqlite database designed to keep track of grocery delivery customers.

 each customer entered into the ORDERM8 database has a customer page, currently containing the following
 - basic information